iandai/syncbox/README.md

 # Syncbox

-The Syncbox gem sync files in local dierecotry to aws automatically.
+The Syncbox gem sync files from local directory to aws S3.

 ## Features